nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC3 - Find Patient**
+**Use case: UC5 - Add Appointment**

 **MSS**

-1. User inputs a query for a patient or doctor with an attribute.
+1. User requests to create a new appointment between a patient and doctor by specifying details of the appointment.
-2. Medilink Contacts lists all patients or doctors with matching attribute.
+2. Medilink Contacts creates a new appointment and adds it to the database.
    Use case ends.

 **Extensions**

 * 1a.
-No person with matching attribute found.
+No patient matching the details specified is found.
     * 1a1.
-Medilink Contacts lists 0 persons.
+Medilink Contacts informs the user that the patient does not exist.
       Use case ends.
+* 1b.
+No doctor matching the details specified is found.
+    * 1b1.
+Medilink Contacts informs the user that the doctor does not exist.
+      Use case ends.
+* 1c.
+The patient specified already has another appointment at the time.
+  * 1c1.
+Medilink Contacts informs the user that the patient has a conflicting appointment.
+    Use case ends.
+* 1d.
+The doctor specified already has another appointment at the time.
+  * 1d1.
+Medilink Contacts informs the user that the doctor has a conflicting appointment.
+        Use case ends.

-**Use case: UC4 - Edit a person**
+**Use case: UC6 - Edit a person**

 **MSS**